Future Use-Cases of Quantum Technology in Financial Services

-Using quantum computing would exponentially increase the speed of these transactions, allowing institutions to scale their processing with less costs as opposed to employing more human or IT resources.
+Using quantum computing would exponentially increase the speed of these transactions, allowing institutions to scale their processing with fewer costs as opposed to employing more human or IT resources.

-Faster processing is made possible because, in quantum computing, data is represented using qubits as opposed to traditional binary units (0s and 1s).
+Faster processing is made possible because, in quantum computing, data gets represented using qubits as opposed to traditional binary units (0s and 1s).

 Qubits are more flexible and allow for a combination of 0s and 1s simultaneously, as compared to previously where data had to be either a 0 or a 1.